Communicating Your LENS to your School

-Some students with significant needs have a Learning Educational Needs Summary (LENS).
-The information in the LENS report is made available to the relevant staff within the College (i.e. teaching staff, Disability Service personnel, your Tutor) to help them also provide assistance.
+All student registering for support with the Trinity Disability Service have a Learning Educational Needs Summary (LENS).
+The information in the LENS report is made available to the relevant staff within the University (i.e. teaching staff, Disability Service personnel, your Tutor) to help them also provide assistance.

-You may, of course, choose not to disclose a disability to College staff, although we would always advise students to do so.
+You may, of course, choose not to disclose a disability to Trinity staff, although we would always advise students to do so.